Table of Contents[Hide][Show]

-Many immigrant families across America try to preserve their traditions brought from their countries of origin.
+Many immigrant families across America try to preserve traditions brought from their countries of origin.
 It is easier said than done, especially when children, first generation Americans, are born.
 They do not want to be different.
 Parents need to be creative to find a balance between their culture and needs of their children.
-See how Credit Card TravelingMom’s family mixed their Polish heritage with American Christmas traditions into a one of a kind celebration.
+Here’s how one TravelingMom mixed her Polish heritage with American Christmas traditions into a one-of-a-kind celebration.

-Read on for insights into my memories of Polish Christmas traditions in Poland, and how I, along with other Polish immigrants, have mixed Polish and American Christmas Traditions in the USA.
+Read on for insights into my memories of Christmas traditions in Poland, and how I, along with other Polish immigrants, have mixed Polish and American Christmas traditions in the USA.
 At times funny, at times challenging, these memories are as unique as our stories.

 Days before Christmas in Poland

 Growing up in a communist country had a lot of challenges.
 One of them was that Polish stores were almost empty.
 We did not starve, but it was difficult to buy food or anything else.
-I remember days before Christmas as a very stressful time for adults trying to hunt for what was needed for holidays.
+I remember the days before Christmas as a very stressful time for adults trying to hunt for what they needed for holidays.
 It required multiple trips to the stores and standing in long lines.
-Even Christmas trees were difficult to buy, especially decent looking ones.
+Even Christmas trees were difficult to buy, especially decent-looking ones.
 If there were any street decorations, I can’t remember.
-At Christmas, Poland looked like at any other day – gray.
+At Christmas, Poland looked like any other day – gray.

 Christmas Eve Dinner in Poland: Wigilia